JCSDA/jedi-docs/docs/jedi-components/ufo/qcfilters.rst

        name: inflate error
        inflation: 2.0

-The default action (when the action section is omitted from the Filter) is to reject the filtered observations.
+The default action (when the :code:`action` section is omitted from the filter) is to reject the filtered observations.

-ObsFunction and ObsDiagnostic suffixes
+ObsFunction and ObsDiagnostic Suffixes
 --------------------------------------

 In addition to, e.g., @GeoVaLs, @MetaData, @ObsValue, @HofX, there are two new suffixes that can be used.